policy-design-lab/data-ingestion/README.md

   --log_level LOG_LEVEL, -l LOG_LEVEL
                         Log level
-  --create-tables, -c   Create tables --create-database-schema, -C
+  --create-tables, -c   Create tables --create-database, -C
+                        Construct database if it does not exist.
+  --create-schema, -S   Create schema if it does not exist.
-                        Construct database and/or schema --init-tables, -i     Initialize tables --insert-data, -I     Insert data
+  --init-tables, -i     Initialize tables --insert-data, -I     Insert data
 ```